Pereskia: Distribution

-The four species of Pereskia s.s. are almost entirely native to northern and eastern South America, excluding the Amazon basin.
+The species of Pereskia are native to southern tropical and southern South America.
 Pereskia aculeata has the widest distribution, and is also found in Panama.
 It has been introduced into several other parts of the world, including Mexico and the United States, South Africa, China and Australia.

 Uses

 The genus is not of great economic importance.
 Pereskia aculeata has edible fruit and is widely cultivated.
 The fruit contains numerous small seeds.
 It somewhat resembles a gooseberry in appearance and is of excellent flavor.
 This plant is a declared weed in South Africa.
 It can also be used as a rootstock for grafting of Schlumbergera to create miniature trees.